Asim Chaudhry: Television

 In 2018, Chaudhry appeared on chat shows The Jonathan Ross Show and The One Show, with the latter appearance in a Christmas special.
 In 2019, Chaudhry appeared on the first episode of The Lateish Show with Mo Gilligan.
 That year, he and Will Poulter presented Lee Mack with the Best Entertainment Performance award at the BAFTA TV awards for Would I Lie to You.

 Chaudhry played Abel in the television adaptation of Neil Gaiman's comic series The Sandman.
 Chaudhry was not previously familiar with the comics, but fans found he bears a striking resemblance to Abel.
 Bethy Squire of Vulture praised Chaudhry's acting, saying he brought the right "pathos and softboy energy" to the character.

 In 2023, Chaudhry guest starred in The Cleaner, a sitcom about crime scene cleaning.
 He described his character Kai as "a conspiracy theorist with a good heart".
 The series was created by and stars Greg Davies, whom Chaudhry had worked with on Taskmaster.

 The same year, Chaudhry played a role in series 8, episode 4 of the BBC comedy-horror anthology Inside No. 9 episode "Love Is a Stranger".
 Chaudhry's character—Jai—is a friendly man on a virtual dating service who suffers from the social stigma of facial disfigurement.
 Jai is later revealed to have been lured in by the pickup artist community.
 The episode was rated five stars by The Times.

 In November 2023, it was announced by Paramount+ that Chaudhry would star in a new original drama series Stags, filming on location in Tenerife and due to be released in 2024.

 Other

 Chaudhry appears in British Airways' safety video as Director Chabuddy G. and in Riz Ahmed's album The Long Goodbye, also as Chabuddy G.

-In August 2025, Chaudhry and Kurupt FM were one of the headliners of Boomtown Fair.
+Personal life

+Growing up in Feltham, West London, Chaudhry was subjected to racist abuse, including physical abuse by members of the National Front.
+This led him to suppress and feel ashamed of his culture as a child, until he encountered South Asian cinema and poetry in secondary school.
+As of 2025, he still lives in London.

+Chaudhry married Sevan, a therapist, in 2021.
+They first met through a mutual friend on Facebook in 2013.
+In 2026, they welcomed a son.